sfu-ireceptor/turnkey-service-php/doc/moving_the_database_folder.md

-# Moving the database to another folder
+# Moving the database to another location

+Because the MongoDB database can be quite large, it is often necessary to move it to an external volume rather than using the root disk of your server/VM.

+Although any file system can be used, [Mongo recommends using the XFS file system](https://docs.mongodb.com/manual/administration/production-checklist-operations/).

 The database data is in the `.mongodb_data` folder.
-To move it somewhere else (for example on an external disk):
+To move it somewhere else (for example to an external volume):

 1. Stop the turnkey
 ```